Australia and sanctions

 The Australian Sanctions Office sits within DFAT’s Regulatory Legal Division in the Security, Legal and Consular Group.

 The Charter of the United Nations does not expressly define 'sanctions', but Article 41 is generally understood as providing a definition.
 It refers to:

 'measures not involving the use of armed force', including a 'complete or partial interruption of economic relations.'

-The Explanatory Memorandum to the Autonomous Sanctions Bill 2010 does expressly define 'sanctions' as:
+The Explanatory Memorandum to the Autonomous Sanctions Bill 2010 defines 'sanctions' as:

 'measures not involving the use of armed force' imposed 'in situations of international concern', including 'the grave repression of the human rights or democratic freedoms of a population by a government, or the proliferation of weapons of mass destruction or their means of delivery, or internal or international armed conflict.'

-Sanctions impose restrictions on activities that relate to particular countries, goods and services, or persons and entities.
+Sanctions impose restrictions on activities that relate to particular countries, themes of conduct, goods and services, or persons and entities.

 Aims of sanctions